lbittarello/Microeconometrics.jl/README.md

 and `false` if it should be excluded.
 You may then pass variable sets as keywords, following the [syntax of `Formula`](http://juliastats.github.io/DataFrames.jl/stable/man/formulas/).
-The documentation of each model described its requirements.
+The documentation of each model describes its requirements.
 Conventional sets include:

 - `response`: the response, outcome or dependent variable.
 - `control`: exogenous explanatory variables (one must explicitly include intercepts, "+ 1").
-- `treatment`: a treatment or endogenous explanatory variables.
+- `treatment`: treatments or endogenous explanatory variables.
 - `instrument`: instrumental variables or excluded exogenous variables.
 - `weight`: a weight vector.

-The following keywords control the behavior of the constructor:
+The following reserved keywords control the behavior of the constructor:

 - `corr`: a `CorrStructure` (see the documentation above).
 The default is `Heteroscedastic()`.